MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-replicate.md

 This step applies only if you downloaded the *.VHD* file.

 1. On the server where you downloaded the file, open an administrator command window.
-1. Run the following command to generate the hash for the OVA.
+1. Run the following command to generate the hash for the VHD.

     ```powershell
     C:\>Get-FileHash -Path <file_location> -Algorithm <Hashing Algorithm>